Skip to main content

 Inventory number 211024.

 John Boyd was born in 1805.
-It appears he inherited the duties of running the family farm and Tavern in 1827 when his father, Machael Wallace Boyd, died on November 8th.
-There he established his clockshop.
-In 1857 he married Sarah Armstrong from the village of Compass which was located nearby.
-A large land owner, the 1830 tax records record that he own 90 acres at that time.
+His father, Michael Wallace Boyd, died on November 8th in 1827.
+John inherited the duties of running the family farm and Tavern.
+There, he established his clock shop.
+In 1857, John married Sarah Armstrong from the nearby village of Compass.
+John became a large landowner.
+The 1830 tax records record that he owned 90 acres at that time.
 He died on April 26, 1867.
 He left his property to his wife and children.